NeuCharFramework/NcfDocs/docs/start/xncf-develop/dev-xncf.md

 }
 ```

-Based on the above creation methods, you can complete any required functionality in the system.
+Using the above creation methods, you can complete any required functionality in the system.